 Advertising helps fund Big Issue’s mission to end poverty

-Zoopla is forecasting annual rent inflation of around 4% in 2025 – the lowest rate for three years.
+Zoopla is forecasting annual rent inflation of around 3-4% in 2025..

 Meanwhile, the National Residential Landlord Association has continually warned of a landlord exodus ahead of the introduction of the Renters’ Rights Bill driving up prices.

-Labour’s Renters’ Rights Bill is expected to make it into law by the summer of 2025.
+Labour’s Renters’ Rights Bill is now expected to make it into law in the autumn of 2025 with some measures potentially not coming into force until 2026.

 The Labour government has promised to abolish no-fault evictions, which allow landlords to evict tenants without giving a reason, through its Renters’ Rights Bill after the Conservatives’ Renters Reform Bill failed.